Busted water pipes leaving Little Rock Fire Department busy and apartment residents without water - NewsBreak

 Without giving the residents any warning Settle said.

-“No notification, no one has called me, no one has left a note on my door,” Settle explained.Frozen or broken pipes?
-Here’s what to do
+“No notification, no one has called me, no one has left a note on my door,” Settle explained.Arkansans looking protect against bursting pipes as temperatures start to plummet

 When he tried to get answers as to when it would come back, on both lines of the apartment, it said, “the mailbox is full and cannot accept any messages at this time”.

-Settle said he hopes the water will come back on and there won’t be any more issues with the water due to busted water pipes, and that is exactly what the fire department said they hope for too.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Settle said he hopes the water will come back on and their won’t be anymore issues with the water due to busted water pipes, and that is exactly what the fire department said they hope for too.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.